jmjuanes/readl-async/README.md

 - `encoding`: set the encoding.
 Default: `utf8`.
 - `emptyLines`: set it to `false` if you want to omit the empty lines.
 Default: `true`.
 - `start`: start position.
 Default is 0.
-- `readChunk`: set the chunk size.
+- `chunk`: set the chunk size.
 Default is 1024.
 - `endl`: set the end-line character.
 Default is `0x0a`.

 ### reader.read()